Karumi/WeakDelegate/README.md

 ## Installation

-Add the [jitpack](https://jitpack.io/) url and include the WeakDelegate dependency to your `build.gradle` configuration:
+Add the [jitpack](https://jitpack.io/) repository and include the WeakDelegate dependency to your `build.gradle` configuration:

 ```groovy
 repositories {